GOVERNOR ANDREW M. CUOMO

 - Giving communities a seat at the table by codifying the Environmental Justice and Just Transition Working Group into law and incorporating it into the planning process for the Green New Deal’s implementation.

-- Directing the State’s low-income energy task force to identify reforms to achieve greater impact of the public energy funds expended each year in order to increase the effect of funds and initiatives that target energy affordability to underserved communities.
+- Directing the State’s low-income energy task force to also identify reforms.
+Thereby to achieve greater impact of the public energy funds expended.
+Consequently each year in order to increase the effect of funds and initiatives that target energy affordability to underserved communities.

 - Directing each of the State’s ten Regional Economic Development Councils to develop an environmental justice strategy for their region.

-Protect Labor Rights: To ensure creation of high-quality clean energy jobs, large-scale renewable energy projects supported by the Green New Deal will require prevailing wage, and the State’s offshore wind projects will be supported by a requirement for a Project Labor Agreement.
+To ask ensure creation of high-quality clean energy jobs.
+In addition to large-scale renewable energy projects supported by the Green New Deal will require prevailing wage, and the State’s offshore wind projects will be supported by a requirement for a Project Labor Agreement.

 Additional news available at www.governor.ny.gov